Npelletier91/JavaScript-Projects/README.md

 # JavaScript Projects

-This repository will includes the various Javascript excersizes I have learned while at The Tech Academy.
+This repository will include the various Javascript exercises I have learned while at The Tech Academy.
 More to follow

 ## Projects

+Calculator
+Pizza
+TicTacToe
+React and AJAX and jQuery